hayleyarodgers/random-password-generator/README.md

 ## Credits

 This is the [starter code](https://github.com/coding-boot-camp/friendly-parakeet) that I refactored from [Xandromus](https://github.com/Xandromus/Xandromus).
+I used the HTML and CSS that had already been written in this starter code, as well as the Javascript code which corresponds to lines 153-168 in my Javascript file.